NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

 - What is R?
 - What is RStudio and how does it work?
 - What is a good way to organise files in an analysis project?
-- How to create a README in markdown format
+- How to create a README in markdown format?
 objectives:
 - Be able to explain what R and RStudio are, what they are used for, and how they relate to each other.